LittlesongNH/LittlesongNH.http-github.io/_pages/about.md

 ---
 permalink: /
-title: "Song NIE（聂嵩）"
+title: # "Song NIE（聂嵩）"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Song Nie is a Lecturer at the Ginling College, Nanjing Normal University, China (2025-present).
-She obtained her Ph.D. degree in Public Finance from Nankai University (NKU), China (2021-2025), where she was advised by Prof. Yuqing Guo.
+He obtained her Ph.D. degree in Public Finance from Nankai University (NKU), China (2021-2025), where he was advised by Prof. Yuqing Guo.
 He also had worked as a volunteer teacher at Liyang School, Anshun, Guizhou (West Plan, 2016-2017).

 A data-driven personal website